jgulledge19/GroupEletters/core/components/eletters/docs/readme.txt

 Eletters is a Addon for MODX Revolution that allows you to create & send beautiful email campaigns within MODX!
 You can now take advantage of MODX advanced templating features to create custom eletter templates.
-Easily manage lists & subscribers and allow subscribers to manage their own preferances.
+Easily manage lists & subscribers and allow subscribers to manage their own preferences.
 Personalize your emails with some default placeholders.

 Features